decentralized-identity/agent-explorer/README.md

 ### Modules

-Modules are Blocks (Card) that are responsible for fetching their own data.
+Modules are (Card) that are responsible for fetching their own data.
 They use `useVeramo` and `useQuery`.
 Modules may live on multiple pages and may take their query as a prop so it can be cached.

-### Blocks

-Blocks are dumb Modules.
-They are always cards but just take data and show it.

 ### Widgets